How To Perform Mouse Hover Action In Selenium?

 After importing, the code snippet looks like this.

-Let’s take an example to understand mouse hover in Selenium using the Actions Class.
+Let’s take an example to understand mouse hover in Selenium using the ActionChains class in Python.

-We are going to use automation demos, a demo website maintained by LambdaTest for illustrations.
+We will use automation demos, a demo website maintained by LambdaTest for illustrations.

-In the following example, we demonstrate how to use Selenium to perform a hover action over the “Resources” element and wait for up to 5 seconds and quit the browser session:
+Here, we demonstrate how to use Selenium to perform a mouse hover action over the “Resources” element which fetches the related links, highlighted in yellow contour(check the screenshot below) and wait for up to 5 seconds and quit the browser session.

-As shown in the above example, we first hover over the Resources using their XPath and wait for 5 seconds, then we hover over Learning Hub and again wait for 5 seconds.
-After that, we perform the click() action on Learning Hub and again wait for 5 seconds.
+As shown in the above example, we first hover over the Resources using their XPath and wait for 5 seconds, then hover over Learning Hub and wait again for 5 seconds.
+After that, we perform the click() action on Learning Hub and wait for 5 seconds, which fires up the Learning Hub page before quitting the browser.

-The Actions Class in Selenium has various methods and properties, which we will look at in this section with code examples.
+The ActionChains class in Selenium for Python binding has various methods and properties, which we will look at in this section with code examples.

 move_to_element(WebElement element)